proofgeist/js-dev-environment/README.md

 # js-dev-environment
 This is a generic template for a development environment.
-Also, it contains exercise files. possibly. . . not sure.